nil1729/superset-oauth-demo/README.md

 ## Superset OAuth2

-This is a guide to setup Superset with Google OAuth2.
+This is a guide to set up Superset with Google OAuth2.

 ### Considerations

-- To configure SSO with it's recommended to host Superset behind a reverse proxy (e.g. Nginx) and use SSL.
+- To configure SSO - deploying Superset behind a reverse proxy (e.g. Nginx) and using SSL is recommended.
 [Read More](https://superset.apache.org/docs/installation/configuring-superset/#configuration-behind-a-load-balancer)
-- Here I used [Cloudflare Tunnel](https://www.cloudflare.com/en-gb/products/tunnel/) as reverse proxy to expose Superset to the internet with HTTPS.
+- Here I used [Cloudflare Tunnel](https://www.cloudflare.com/en-gb/products/tunnel/) as a reverse proxy to expose Superset to the internet with HTTPS.
 - I have used [Google OAuth](https://developers.google.com/identity/protocols/oauth2) for this guide, but superset can be configured with other OAuth providers as well.
 (Microsoft, Github, etc.)

 ### Running the project locally